 Useful & Clever Skiing & Snowboarding Gifts

 For outdoor lovers, there are few things as versatile as a Buff.
 They advertise that it can be worn in 12+ different ways, and it’s touted as 4 times warmer than microfiber.
-A thermal Buff is great for skiers and snowboarders to wear under a thick coat, to use as a scarf, or to hold their hair back under their helmets.
+A Turtle Fur Neck Warmer is great for skiers and snowboarders to wear under a thick coat, to use as a scarf, or to hold their hair back under their helmets.

 If you’ve ever been out in the cold for an extended amount of time with your phone, you’ll know that the batteries tend to die much more quickly.
 A PHOOZY Thermal Phone Case can keep your phone warm when you’re not using it, maintaining the battery for longer and ensuring it doesn’t get soaked in the snow.